+2.71 Scotosis.
 Let us name such an aberration of understanding a scotosis, and let us call the resultant blind spot a scotoma.
-Fundamentally, the scotosis is an unconscious process.
+EXERCE Fundamentally, the scotosis is an unconscious process.
 It arises, not in conscious acts, but in the censorship that governs the emergence of psychic contents.
-None the less, the whole process is not hidden from us, for the merely spontaneous exclusion of unwanted insights is not equal to the total range of eventualities.
+None them less, the whole process is not hidden from us, for the merely spontaneous exclusion of unwanted insights is not equal to the total range of eventualities.
 Contrary insights do emerge.
-But they may be accepted as correct, only to suffer the eclipse that the bias brings about by. excluding the relevant further questions.
-Again, they may be rejected as incorrect, as mere bright ideas without a solid foundation in fact; and this rejection tends to be connected with rationalization of the scotosis and with an effort to accumulate evidence in its favor.
-Again, consideration of the contrary insight may not reach the level of reflective and critical consciousness; it may occur only to be brushed aside in an emotional reaction of distaste, pride, dread, horror, revulsion.
+But they may be accepted as correct, only to suffer the eclipse that the bias brings about by excluding the relevant further questions.
+Again, they may rejected as incorrect, as more bright ideas without a solid foundation in fact; and this rejection with a solid foundation of the scotosis and with an effort to accumulate evidence in its favor.
+Again, consideration of the contrary insight may not reach the m level of reflective and critical consciousness; it may occur only to be brushed aside in an emotional reaction of distaste, pride, dread, horror, revulsion.
 Again, there are the inverse phenomena.
-Insights that expand the scotosis can appear to lack plausibility; they will be subjected to scrutiny; and as the subject shifts to and from his sounder viewpoint, they will oscillate wildly between an appearance of nonsense and an appearance of truth.
-Thus, in a variety of manners, the scotosis can remain fundamentally unconscious yet suffer the attacks and crises that generate in the mind a mist of obscurity and bewilderment, of suspicion and reassurance, of doubt and rationalization, of insecurity and disquiet.
+Insights that expand the scotosis can appear to lack plausibility; they will be subjected to servitivy; and the inverse revulsion.
+Again, with a subjected to scrutiny; and as the subject shifts to and from his sounder viewpoint, they will oscillate wildly between an appearance of nonsense and an appearance of truth.
+Thus, in a variety of manners, the scotosis can remain fundamentally unconscious yet suffer the attacks and crises that generate in the mind a mist of obscurity and bewilderment, of suspicion and reassurance, of doubt and rationalization, of insecurity and anticety.